mdolab/pyoptsparse/doc/quickstart.rst

    :start-after: # rst begin addVar
    :end-before: # rst begin addCon

-This calls adds a group of 3 variables with name 'xvars'.
+This calls adds a group of 3 variables with name ``xvars``.
 The variable bounds (side constraints) are 0 for the lower bounds, 42 for the upper bounds.
-The initial values for each variable is 10.0
+The initial values for each variable is 10.0.

 Now, we must add the constraints.
 Like design variables, these may be added individually or by group.
 It is recommended that related